modern pergola with colourful cushions providing stylish garden shade in summer, featuring rattan furniture on a raised deck in a UK garden

 image credit: Laura Grande Designs

-A built in garden bench with an overhead cover or canopy is a brilliant low-effort way to create a shaded spot.
-It’s ideal for reading, relaxing or just enjoying a quiet moment with your morning coffee.
+A built-in garden bench with an overhead cover or canopy is a low-effort way to create a permanent shaded spot.
+It works well in a corner of the garden where you want a quiet retreat for reading, morning coffee or just watching the evening light.

 A modern patio with a vertical living wall, built-in benches, and a round dining table.